 Media, Photographs and Videos of Cornish Mining at home and overseas

-I have a large personal collection of historic photographs related to Cornish migrants and overseas communities.
+I have a large personal collection of historic photographs related to Cornish migrants and overseas communities which I will eventually make available here.
 In addition I have numerous photographs and videos of Cornish heritage features captured during many field visits worldwide.
 These media, photographs and videos are shared here for your enjoyment, but please note that most of this content is owned by me and may not be used or copied without permission.
 Unfortunately, due to prior unauthorised use of some of my images in the past, I have had to place a watermark on the images on this website.
 If you are interested in purchasing or using a copy of an image or video clip, then please contact me for details.

 Miners in Migration